Evolveye/Cactu-discord.js/readme.md

   * **msg**: message.content
   * **cache**: CactuDiscordBot cache
   Cache variable is almost empty namespace.
 That's a good place for commands variables, which need to be  cached.
-  In example: cache.command_varName = 1
+  For example: cache.command_varName = 1

-If You want have filters and commands structures inside another files (recommended), You need to import exported data.
+If You want to have filters and commands structures inside other files (recommended), You need to import exported data.
+For example:
-In example:
 ```js
 import commands from "./commands.mjs"
 import filters from "./filters.mjs"